karpoftea/karpoftea.github.io/_posts/2021-08-06-simple-spark-app-k8s-deployment.md

 [Kubernetes](https://kubernetes.io/) gives a list of opportunities for executing spark applications:
 - cost effectiveness via
     - elastic scaling
-    - separated scaling of compute and storage resources
+    - independent scaling of compute and storage resources
-- fault tolerance (job can be redeployed to another availability zone if original zone is down)
+- fault tolerance (application can be redeployed to another availability zone if original zone is down)
 - increased performance via smart resource planning (e.g. pod/node affinity, binpacking, gang scheduling)

 In order to use these opportunities one should know how to deploy spark application to k8s.
 Spark supports running on k8s natively from version [2.3](https://spark.apache.org/releases/spark-release-2-3-0.html) (GA came in [3.1.1](https://spark.apache.org/releases/spark-release-3-1-1.html)), and from that early times community used different ways to deploy spark applications to k8s.

 # Spark-native VS k8s-native deployment types
 There are two ways to deploy spark application to k8s: [spark-native](https://spark.apache.org/docs/latest/running-on-kubernetes.html) and k8s-native.
-Spark-native way is developed in apache-spark project, it uses spark-submit and a set of kubernetes-related parameters to deploy spark application to k8s and in many ways looks similar for those who previously deployed applications to YARN (k8s is treated as another resource manager).
+Spark-native way is developed internally in apache-spark project, it uses spark-submit and a set of kubernetes-related parameters to deploy spark application to k8s.
+In many ways looks similar for those who previously deployed applications to YARN (k8s is treated as another resource manager).
 It looks like this:
 ```
 ./bin/spark-submit \
     --master k8s://https://<k8s-apiserver-host>:<k8s-apiserver-port> \